Cottage Food Operations

 Are you ready to sell your home made foods?

-The California Department of Public Health (CDPH) has established a list of currently approved food products that meet the definition as non-potentially hazardous foods.
-Additional foods may be added or removed through a 30 day review process.
-Requests to add a food product to the approved foods list may be submitted to the California Department of Public Health Food and Drug Branch by using this form (pdf).
+The California Department of Public Health (CDPH) has established a list of currently approved food products that meet the definition as non-potentially hazardous foods (as of July 2020):

 - Baked goods, without cream, custard, or meat fillings, such as breads, biscuits, churros, cookies, pastries, and tortillas.